wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 echo + `date` job $JOB_NAME started in $QUEUE with jobID=$JOB_ID on $HOSTNAME
 #
 mkdir -p interleaved_sequences
-exec &> BBMap_log.txt
-while IFS= read -r SAMPLE || [ -n "$SAMPLE" ]; do
+for GETSAMPLENAME in ./*_R1_PE_trimmed.fastq.gz do
+SAMPLENAME=$(basename "$GETSAMPLENAME" _R1_PE_trimmed.fastq.gz)
     reformat.sh \
-    in1="${SAMPLE}_R1_PE_trimmed.fastq.gz" \
+    in1="${SAMPLENAME}_R1_PE_trimmed.fastq.gz" \
-    in2="${SAMPLE}_R2_PE_trimmed.fastq.gz" \
+    in2="${SAMPLENAME}_R2_PE_trimmed.fastq.gz" \
-    out="./interleaved_sequences/${SAMPLE}_interleaved.fastq.gz"
+    out="./interleaved_sequences/${SAMPLENAME}_interleaved.fastq.gz"
-done < bbmap_samples.txt
+done
 #
 echo = `date` job $JOB_NAME done

 ```

 ## Part 2
 ## Use interleaved sequence data created in Part 1 to assemble nuclear rDNA using MITObim in a loop
 link to MITObim - https://github.com/chrishah/MITObim
 ### File Preparation
-1. Create a text file called "mitobim_samples.txt" with each unique sample ID in a column.
-If the same sample IDs from Step 1 will be used, simply copy that file and rename it "mitobim_samples.txt".

-2. Create a fasta file with the seed used for assembling the gene of interest.
-For nuclear ribosomal genes, partial 18S or 28S sequences may be used.
-Depending on the taxon, using either 18S or 28S MITObim may assemble the entire nuclear ribosomal operon, or may just assemble the single gene from the seed.
+Create a fasta file (.fasta) with the seed used for assembling the gene of interest, and place it the same directory as the trimmed reads files.
+For nuclear ribosomal genes, partial or complete 18S or 28S sequences may be used.
+Depending on the taxon, using either 18S or 28S, MITObim may assemble the entire nuclear ribosomal operon, or may just assemble the single gene from the seed.

 ### Run MITObim on Hydra
-1. The following MITObim commands in the job file must be modified before submitting to Hydra.
+#### NOTE: The following MITObim commands in the job file must be modified before submitting to Hydra.

--ref "name of the project"
+-ref [name of the project]

-Full paths are needed for the --readpool (reads data) --quick (seed sequence) commands.
+change this to the name of your project.

---readpool "full path"/interleaved_sequences/${SAMPLE}_interleaved.fastq.gz
+--readpool "full path to"/interleaved_sequences/${SAMPLE}_interleaved.fastq.gz

+change "full path" with the path to the interleaved_sequences directory.

 --quick "full path to to fasta file with seed"

+paste the full path to the directory that contains the fasta file with the 18S or 28S seed.

---end "number of iterations"
+--end 4

-[Note: Depending on how large you need your final contig, the number of iterations can be changed.
-Usually, about 4-5 iterations are needed for complete 18S or 28S.
-However, more or less can be used depending on the taxon and data.]
+#### [Note: Depending on how large you want your final contig, the number of iterations (--end) can be changed.
+Usually, 4 iterations is sufficient for complete 18S or 28S.
+However, more or less can be used depending on the taxon and data.
+The default is set to 4 here].

-3. Run the job below in the same directory that contains the "mitobim_samples.txt" file (this path can be modified in the job file if desired).
-Since full paths are required for the "interleaved_sequences" directory and the seed fasta file, they do not have to be located in the same directory.
+Save the modified job below as "mitobim_loop.job" in the same directory that contains the trimmed reads files and submit the job on Hydra (qsub mitobim_loop.job).

-4. When the job completes, there should be a separate folder for each sample labeled ["sample_name"_mitobim].
-The final assembled contig will be in the directory with the last assigned interation and end with "_noIUPAC.fasta".
+When the job completes, there should be a separate folder labeled "mitobim_results" in the same directory as the job file.
+The final results for each sample will be in this directory.
+This final assembled (18S or 28S) contig will be in the subdirectory with the last assigned interation (iteration4 by default) and end with "_noIUPAC.fasta".

 ```
 # /bin/sh